THE OPEN CALL FOR 60SECONDS FESTIVAL 2020 is closed now!

-The ten best videos selected by the jury that capture the essence of this year’s theme will be presented at the festival from February 10-16TH- 2019, through urban projections in Copenhagen, Frederiksberg, Køge and Helsingør during the festival week.
+The ten best videos selected by the jury that capture the essence of this year’s theme will be presented at the festival from February 10-16TH- 2020, through daily urban projections in Copenhagen, Frederiksberg, Køge and Helsingør during the festival week.

 *Jury Award - 15.000 DKK.